constraintAutomaton/Traveling-with-a-Map/readme.md

 - Foundation
     - Structured linked data environments
         - Definition of data vault as a subweb with multiple structural assumptions.
 Those structural assumptions might describe the whole data vault or not, but the combination of them all should make the entire vault traversable regardless of the query
-        - Define the completeness of the data vault explicitly and the completeness of LTQP overall, considering the data vault (we make more explicit the separation between the structure of a data vault and the reachability of the engine; we have completeness of traversal of the engine and the completeness of results of the pod)
+        - Define the completeness of the data vault explicitly and the completeness of LTQP overall, considering the data vault (we make more explicit the separation between the structure of a data vault and the reachability of the engine; we have completeness of traversal of the engine and the completeness of results of the pod) (one file...define completeness)
             - We want a means to really compare different reachability criteria, at least in the context of data vault
     - Reachability criteria extended
         - Composite reachability criteria (we combine multiple of them)